Nullspace-Colombia/unray-bridge/README.md

 This will allow us to configure our algorithm to be ready for the communication with Unreal Eninge.

-Next, we'll need to create an instance of a Single Agent Environment, which takes our *env_config* as an argument and a name for our env:
+Next, we'll need to create an instance of a MultiAgent Environment, which takes our *env_config* as an argument and a name for our env:

 ```
-#Create Instance of Single Agent Environment
+#Create Instance of MultiAgent Environment

-env = SingleAgentEnv(env_config, 'env_name')
+env = MultiAgentEnv(env_config, 'env_name')
 ```

 Now, we can use unray without problem.
 After creating the config for our algorithm (like PPO), we'll create our algorithm instance using the ```configure_algo``` function from our Unray object, which takes in two arguments: our algorithm config and the single agent environment instance